OGLE-2015-BLG-0845L: A low-mass M dwarf from the microlensing parallax and xallarap effects: Modeling

 Following the convention in the modeling of the parallax effect \citep{Gould2004_Resolution}, we have introduced $\Delta \boldsymbol{S}$ to measure the displacement between the actual position of the source under binary motion and an imaginary source under linear motion

-The binary motion of the source, $\boldsymbol{S}(t)$, is given by the circular motion starting from a zero phase with an amplitude of unity, and the velocity vector, $\boldsymbol{v_{\rm ref}}$, is the instantaneous velocity of the source at reference epoch $t_{\rm ref}$.
+The binary motion of the source, $\boldsymbol{S}(t)$, is given by the circular motion starting from a zero phase with an amplitude of unity, and the velocity vector, $\boldsymbol{v_{\rm ref}}$, is the instantaneous velocity of the source relative to the center of mass of the source binary at reference epoch $t_{\rm ref}$.

 The distorted lens--source relative trajectory in the presence of both parallax and xallarap effects can be described as

 where $\tau_{\rm{std}}$ and $\beta_{\rm{std}}$ describe the trajectory in the standard \citet{Paczynski1986_Gravitational} model.